Donations and Acquisitions

 General Issues

-This policy shall be applied whenever a request for destructive/invasive sampling is received from any internal source, external person or institution.
+This policy shall be applied whenever a request for destructive or invasive sampling is received from any internal or external source.

 • SEM work